-(4) The owner or person in charge of a shellfish operation must keep accurate records of all lots of shellfish harvested, received, wet stored, shucked, packed, shipped, or sold by the shellfish operation for a minimum of three years.
+(6) The owner or person in charge of a shellfish operation must keep accurate records of all lots of shellfish harvested, received, wet stored, shucked, packed, shipped, or sold by the shellfish operation for a minimum of three years.

-(5) Information recorded by the harvester-shipper shall include:
+(7) The harvester-shipper shall record the following:

-(a) Location of harvesting area(s) by name or code(b) name and quantity of shellfish, (c) date of harvest, (d) date shipped.
+(a) Location of harvesting area(s) by name or code;

+(b) Name and quantity of shellfish;

+(c) Date of harvest; and

+(d) Date shipped.

-(6) All tags for shellstock and labels for containers of shucked shellfish required by this section must be used only for the original lot of shellfish for which they were intended and must not be reused.
+(8) All tags for shellstock and labels for containers of shucked shellfish required by this section are only for use with the original lot of shellfish for which they were intended and must not be reused.

 WAC 246-282-082 Export certificate.

-The department will issue an export certificate to a shellfish dealer for a specific lot of shellfish if the dealer:
+(1) The department may issue an export certificate to a shellfish dealer for a specific lot of shellfish if the dealer.

+(2) To get an export certificate from the department, a shellfish dealer must:

-(1) Is exporting the lot to an Asian country that requires a production certificate from a governmental health authority;
+(a) Export the lot to a country that requires a production certificate from a governmental health authority;

-(2) Possesses a shellfish operation license issued by the secretary;
+(b) Have a valid shellfish operation license issued by the department;

-(3) Is in compliance with the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance;
+(c) Comply with the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance;

-(4) Completes an application specified by the department;
+(d) Submit a complete an application on a form developed by the department;

-(5) Documents use of each export certificate as specified by the department; and
+(e) Document use of each export certificate as specified by the department; and

-(6) Pays the department any fee for each export certificate required by this chapter.
+(e) Pay the applicable fee required by WAC 246-282-990.

 WAC 246-282-092 Inspection by department.

-(1) The department enters and inspects any harvest site, physical facility, vehicle or vessel used by a shellfish operation as often as necessary to determine compliance with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance.
+(1) The department may enter or inspect a harvest site, physical facility, records, vehicle, or vessel used by a shellfish operation as often as necessary to determine compliance with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance.

-(2) The department inspects each shellfish operation:
+(2) The department shall inspect each shellfish operation:

 (a) A minimum of once per year;

 (b) Before issuing a new shellfish operation license to a person;

+(c) Within 30 days after issuing a new shellfish operation license;

-(c) Before a shellfish operation uses any physical facility for the first time; and
+(d) Before a shellfish operation uses any physical facility for the first time; and

-(d) Before the shellfish operation uses any extensively remodeled physical facility.
+(e) Before the shellfish operation uses any extensively remodeled physical facility.

-(3) If the department determines by inspection that an owner, person in charge, or any person working on behalf of the shellfish operation is in violation of any of the requirements of chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance, then the department may conduct a reinspection of the shellfish operation.
+(3) If the department determines by inspection or investigation that an owner, person in charge, or a person working on behalf of the shellfish operation is in violation of any of the requirements of chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance, then the department may conduct a reinspection of the shellfish operation.
 If the same violation is identified by the department during the reinspection, then another reinspection may be conducted by the department within one month.
 The department may charge the owner of a shellfish operation a fee for a second or subsequent reinspection.

-(4) If necessary to conduct an inspection, then the department may apply to a court of competent jurisdiction for an administrative warrant in accordance with RCW 69.30.120.
+(4) If necessary to conduct an inspection, the department may apply to a court of competent jurisdiction for an administrative warrant in accordance with RCW 69.30.120.

-(5) During inspections, the department has free and unimpeded access to any of the following in order to determine whether the operation is in compliance with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance:
+(5) During inspections, the department shall have free and unimpeded access to any of the following to determine whether the operation complies with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance:

-(a) Buildings, yards, warehouses, storage facilities, transportation facilities, vehicles, vessels and other places reasonably considered to be or to have been used in connection with the shellfish operation;
+(a) Buildings, yards, warehouses, storage facilities, transportation facilities, vehicles, vessels, and other places reasonably considered to be or to have been used in connection with the shellfish operation;

 (b) Ledgers, books, accounts, memorandums, or records reasonably believed to be or to have been used in connection with the shellfish operation;